 Students specifically interested in teaching English at the secondary level can major in English with Secondary Licensure at Eastern New Mexico University.
 An English major's time frame for degree completion varies with the individual student, but can be attained in four years.
 Students interested in this degree can choose two paths: a Bachelor of Science or a Bachelor of Art.
 The BA degree requires two years of a language.
 Studying another language improves students' understanding of grammar; thus we strongly encourage the Bachelor of Arts.

 The English faculty is committed to responsible academic advising.
 Faculty members are specialists in their areas of advising and are current with requirements for admission into the programs they advise.
 The University has a reputable record regarding student success in the English field, including placing students in first-rate graduate programs and in preparing students for careers in teaching.

 Service and Mutual Interest Organizations

-Eastern New Mexico University provides students the opportunity to use their English skills and hold leadership positions in organization on campus, including holding staff and editorial positions with publications like El Portal and The Chase.
+Eastern New Mexico University provides students the opportunity to use their English skills and hold leadership positions in organizations on campus, including holding staff and editorial positions with publications like El Portal and The Chase.

 Scholarships and Financial Assistance